GaZpaR/self-education/README.md

 This repository is a collection of my educational development

 Root of this repo is consist of 5 directories: algorithms, apps, basis, data_structures and OOD.
-All directory names is description of it content.
+All directorie's names are descriptions of it content.